fbpx

 7. Ask about emotions and attitudes: You may be surprised by what you learn.

-9. Don’t be too negative: To keep your people happy and motivated, be positive and lead by example.
+9. Don’t be too pessimistic: To keep your people happy and motivated, be positive and lead by example.

-10. Communicate openly: Share your weekly plans and thoughts; it will encourage an open atmosphere
+10. Communicate openly: Share your weekly plans and thoughts, encouraging an open atmosphere.

 11. Get to know each other: Team building activities are an often-overlooked perk that engages employees and boosts their morale.